syncfusion-content/extension-docs/Extension/Xamarin-Extension/Download-and-Installation.md

 3. On the left, click the **Online** tab and type **"Xamarin Extensions"** in the search box.

 	![Manage Extension](Download-and-Installation-images/ManageExtension.PNG)
-4. Click the Download button in the “Xamarin Extensions - Syncfusion”.
+4. Click the Download button in the “**Xamarin Extensions - Syncfusion**”.
 5. Close all Visual Studio instances after downloading the extensions to begin the installation process.
 You can see the following VSIX installation prompt.

 	![Vsix Modify Window](Download-and-Installation-images/VSIXModify.PNG)